openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     3. Enable dedicated analytics DB
     4. Add 3 nodes with "controller" + "ceph-osd" roles
     5. Add 2 nodes with "compute" + "ceph-osd" roles
-    6. Add a node with all contrail roles
+    6. Add a node with 'contrail-control'+'contrail-config'+
+       'contrail-db' roles
+    7. Add a node with 'contrail-analytics'+'contrail-analytics-db'
+       roles
-    7. Deploy cluster and run OSTF tests
+    8. Deploy cluster and run OSTF tests
-    8. Add a node with all contrail roles
+    9. Add a node with all compatible contrail roles
-    9. Deploy changes and run OSTF tests
+    10. Deploy changes and run OSTF tests

 Expected results